Losant/losant-docs/docs/experiences/walkthrough/views/user-registration.md

 ## Create the Endpoints

 First, we'll need two new [endpoints](/experiences/endpoints/) to respond to our "Create Account" page requests.
-From your experience overview page, click "Endpoints" in the left column, then click "Add Endpoint" in the top right corner.
+In the experience menu, click the "Endpoints" menu item, then click the "Add" button at the top right of the list.

 ![Add Endpoint](/images/experiences/walkthrough/views/user-registration/add-endpoint.png "Add Endpoint")